PeterMosier/Untamed-Custom-Code/README.md

 ## ⚙️ Installation: How To Upload this Custom Plugin to Wordpress
 Once the **Simple Custom CSS and JS** plugin is installed, **Custom CSSS and JS** will be avaialable in the left column of the WP dashboard.
 Selecting this will allow to you to **Add Custom CSS**, **Add Custom JS**, **Add Custom HTML**.
-Copy the versious JS, HTML, and CSS files from this repo into this tool.
+Copy the various JS, HTML, and CSS files from this repo into this tool.
+You can use the filename for the title when saving into that tool.

 ---